-Phelps asserted that clean-energy agencies, such as MCE, purchased RECs to cloak their use of “system power.”
+Phelps asserts that clean-energy agencies, such as MCE, purchased RECs to cloak their use of “system power.”
 He said system power, the mainstay of the electrical grid, consists mainly of energy generated by burning natural gas and coal.
 That is important because coal and gas produce greenhouse gas emissions, while renewable energy sources don’t.

 Phelps analyzed the MCE’s power mix substituting system power, which has an emission rate of 944 pounds of carbon dioxide per megawatt hour, for all of the authority’s RECs.
 From that he concluded that MCE is producing more greenhouse gas emissions than PG&E. Actual greenhouse gas (GHG) emissions for MCE’s recently-announced 2015 emission year were underreported by more than 40%; MCE’s actual GHG emission rate is 538 compared to PG&E at 405.